 You can go a few different directions here: a phonetic way – sounding it out, making your new brand name sound like the old one – but using local characters.
 Be careful here, because two characters may have a positive meaning separately, but put together they might change the whole picture.

 The second way would be to actually translate the meaning of the brand – this of course works well for companies and brands that actually mean something (like Apple).

-When deciding to localize your website, you shall choose a reliable, experienced partner who is working in your target market.
+When deciding to translation a website as well as localize it, you shall choose a reliable, experienced partner who is working in your target market.

 Normally, website content localization services will include original website extraction, evaluation of the content length, translation and/or transcreation, localization of the commercial terms and marketing taglines, and even in some cases content integration.
 Not to forget a specific aspects of SEO localization that includes the localization of targeted keywords, translation of meta tags etc.

 Prices for website localisation vary depending on specificity of the content and the size of website.
 Big websites may receive a “bulk” discounts, so to say that the price is decreasing based on the volume.